This post may contain affiliate links, my full disclosure can be read here. As an Amazon Associate I earn from qualifying purchases.

 Be very selective with what type of wood chips you are putting on your garden.
 You don’t want the large bark mulch that is sold at most garden centers.

-This will build a beautiful layer of compost onto of your garden and fertilize the plants with compost tea when it rains.
+This will build a beautiful layer of compost on top of your garden and fertilize the plants with compost tea when it rains.

 Review Of The Back To Eden Gardening Method

-The Back to Eden gardening method has truly transformed how we do our gardens.
+The Back to Eden gardening method has truly transformed how we grow our gardens.

 Discovering Back to Eden Gardening

-Then one day I was sharing a garden update on our YouTube channel about my frustrations with keeping up weeding our large garden.
-Our yard has always been infested with both annual and perineal weeds.
-Pigweed was our worst annual one, and crabgrass, bindweed, and creeping buttercup our worst perineal weeds.
+Then one day I was sharing a garden update on our YouTube channel about my frustrations with keeping up with weeding our large garden.
+A friend recommended the Back to Eden film to me and that started changing our gardens.

 Did I mention we also have a watering problem?